VenuSuryaTeja/Tic_Tac_toe_game/README.md

 # Tic_Tac_toe_game
-This is traditional  Tic_Tac_toe board game .I have used html,css,javascript for this project.
+This is a traditional Tic Tac Toe board game.
+I have used HTML, CSS, and JavaScript for this project.
-Reason behind building this project is just to trying to implenting skills.
-I have learned😊.
+The reason behind building this project is to try implementing skills that I have learned